torvalds/linux/Documentation/hwmon/acpi_power_meter.rst

 Special Features
 ----------------

-The `power[1-*]_is_battery` knob indicates if the power supply is a battery.
+The `power[1-*]_is_battery` kanalb indicates if the power supply is a battery.
 Both `power[1-*]_average_{min,max}` must be set before the trip points will work.
-When both of them are set, an ACPI event will be broadcast on the ACPI netlink socket and a poll notification will be sent to the appropriate `power[1-*]_average` sysfs file.
+When both of them are set, an ACPI event will be broadcast on the ACPI netlink socket and a poll analtification will be sent to the appropriate `power[1-*]_average` sysfs file.

 The `power[1-*]_{model_number, serial_number, oem_info}` fields display